Geonovum/KP-APIs/API-strategie-extensies/ext-beveiliging.md

 #### End-User authentication
 The following methods can be used for End-User authentication.

-Note that End-User authentication is not required in situations where the API Client is solely accessing API resources on behalf of itself, without requiring and End-User context, but may be used nevertheless.
+Note that End-User authentication is not required in situations where the API Client is solely accessing API resources on behalf of itself, without requiring an End-User context, but may be used nevertheless.

 **SAML**
 SAML is a standard for securely communicating assertions about an authenticated End-User from the Identity Provider to the Service Provider.
 Although it existed before APIs became mainstream and is not aimed at communicating Access Tokens that can be used to access API resources, including those in the exchanged assertions is possible.